The missing link in the birth of the Japanese sword? What is the "Warabito" wielded by the Emishi? [Part 1]

 There is a tweezers-like openwork pattern in the center of the handle, and it is made of iron.
 This structure is the same as that of a tweezers-shaped warabi-te sword, and even though openwork patterns have fallen out of use over time, some swords still retain this pattern on their handles

-There is a theory that this Efu no Tachi is the origin of the Japanese sword, which was created by adopting the functions of the Warabite sword
+Andthis Imperial Guard sword is the origin of the Japanese sword, which was created by adopting the functions of the Warabite swordthere is a theory that

 In fact, how the curved Japanese swords we know today evolved from the straight swords of ancient high-grade swords has long been a mystery in sword studies

-This phenomenon is known the "curved Japanese sword," but the transitional weapon from a straight sword to a curved sword remained a mystery for a long time.
+This"curving of Japanese swords,"but the transitional weapons used from straight swords to curved swords remained unknown for a long time.

 However, the Warabite sword, with its tweezer-shaped openwork handle and curved blade, is thought to be the missing link